ROCm/rocSOLVER/docs/source/index.rst

 **Contents**

-rocSOLVER's documentation consists of 3 main Chapters.
-The User Guide is the starting point for new users of the library, and a basic reference for current users and/or users of LAPACK.
-Advanced users and developers who want to further understand or extend the rocSOLVER library may wish to refer to the Library Design Guide.
-For a list of currently implemented routines, and a description of each's functionality and input and output parameters, see the rocSOLVER API.
+rocSOLVER's documentation consists of three main chapters.
+The :doc:`User Guide <userguide_index>` is the starting point for new users of the library and a basic reference for current rocSOLVER or LAPACK users.
+The :doc:`Library Design Guide <design_index>` describes rocSOLVER for advanced users and developers who want to further understand or extend the library.
+Finally, the :doc:`rocSOLVER API <api_index>` provides a list of currently implemented routines, as well as descriptions of their functionality and parameters.

 .. toctree::
    :maxdepth: 1